MikeBowman-WritingbyNumbers/MikeBowman-ParisSalon/README.md

 # Writing by Numbers
-This repository contains the datasets from my PhD thesis 'Writing by Numbers: Case Studies in Digital Art History'
+This repository contains the datasets from my PhD thesis 'Writing by Numbers: Case Studies in Digital Art History', together with a pdf of the thesis itself.

 There are two datasets: